 The Bard Recovery IVC filter, a medical device made by C.R.
 Bard, was approved by the FDA in 2003.
-Bard Recovery blood clot filters and other IVC filters are implanted in the inferior vena cava (IVC) – the blood vessel between the heart and lungs – in order to catch blood clots before they can reach the lungs and cause a pulmonary embolism.
-Blood clot filters are often implanted in people at risk of pulmonary embolism who cannot take blood-thinning medication.
+Bard Recovery blood clot filters and other IVC filters are implanted in the inferior vena cava (IVC), the blood vessel between the heart and lungs.
+They are supposed to catch blood clots before they can reach the lungs and cause a pulmonary embolism.
+These filters are often implanted in people at risk of pulmonary embolism who cannot take blood-thinning medication.

 The Bard Recovery is meant to be a retrievable IVC filter.
 It is a short-term implant that can be removed once the patient’s risk of a pulmonary embolism subsides.
 Retrievable IVC filters have a higher risk of complications than permanent filters.
 The longer the implant remains in one’s body, the higher the risk of fracture, migration, and other serious complications.
 The FDA published a Safety Communication in 2010 assessing the risk of leaving a retrievable IVC filter in a patient too long.